marteinn/IdeLISP/README.md

 # IdeLISP
 This is a LISP i'm putting together while reading [Build Your Own Lisp](http://www.buildyourownlisp.com/).
-Inspired by Lispy and Hy.
+Inspired by Lispy, Common Lisp and Hy.

 ## Getting started
 - `make build`